 B.) Family Style

 Family-style meals are served at each table.
 There will be a serving of each menu item on every table.
-Breakfast will include a side bar with cereal, bagels and fruit while dinner meals offer a salad bar.
+Breakfast will include a side bar with cereal, bagels and fruit while lunch and dinner meals offer a salad bar.

 C.) Staff Responsibilities

 Group leaders should help direct the students in the kitchen and dining room.
 Find two students who would like to work in the kitchen with the dish machine, the rest of the KPs will work in the dining room after the meal.
 If you have questions, ask the cook or cook's assistant.
 Lead by example and pitch in.
-Generally, the group as a whole is responsible for serving, clearing, cleaning and re-setting the tables.
+The group as a whole is responsible for serving, clearing, cleaning and re-setting the tables.